 Design Process

-The design process is also influenced by the stage of the game when I start working on a level.
+My design process is also influenced by the stage of the game when I start working on a level.
 If it’s starting from scratch, I will focus on understanding and modeling the game space as well as establishing standards and performance goals on the target platforms.

 From the team’s perspective, is there a design philosophy?
 Is the project using Rational Design or Player Experience of Needs Satisfaction (PENS)?
-These approaches can influence and, more importantly, guide the process .
+These approaches can influence and, more importantly, guide the process.

 Sketching a gameplay scenario to discuss with the lead designer and environment artists.